vincentheimann/astro-swiss-theme-docs/src/content/docs/reference/support.md

 **Q: Does the contact form actually send emails?**

-A: The form is a frontend template.
-You need to connect it to a backend service like Formspree, Netlify Forms, or your own API.
+A: This form is a frontend-only template.
+It formats the email content using the `href="mailto:"` attribute but does not send emails itself.
+To actually submit and process form data, you must connect it to a backend service such as Formspree, Netlify Forms, or your own API.

 **Q: How do I add Google Analytics?**